 - We did not design and maintain effective controls related to accounting for revenue, deferred revenue and related accounts receivable, including maintaining effective business process controls to prevent or detect misstatements in the processing of customer transactions.
-Specifically, we did not design and maintain effective controls related to the review of the completeness and accuracy of customer order entry, quantity and pricing. - We did not design and maintain effective controls related to accounting for inventory and cost of revenues, including maintaining effective business process controls to prevent or detect misstatements in the accuracy and valuation of inventory.
-Specifically, we did not maintain effective controls related to certain cycle count programs, the valuation of inventory at lower of cost or market, and presentation and disclosure of inventory classifications.
+Specifically, we did not design and maintain effective controls related to the review of the completeness and accuracy of customer order entry, quantity and pricing.
+Additionally, we did not design and maintain effective controls for the effect of the adoption of and continuous accounting for Revenue from Contracts with Customers ("ASC 606") to prevent and detect misstatements. - We did not design and maintain effective controls related to accounting for inventory and cost of revenues, including maintaining effective business process controls to prevent or detect misstatements in the accuracy and valuation of inventory.
+Specifically, we did not maintain effective controls related to inventory count procedures, the valuation of inventory at lower of cost and net realizable value and presentation and disclosure of inventory classifications. - We did not design and maintain effective controls over our financial reporting close process to prevent or detect material misstatements in our financial statements.
+Specifically, we did not maintain an effective business performance monitoring review control at our international entities, maintain effective controls related to the elimination of intercompany balances, design and maintain controls to identify post-close events which occur before the financial statements are available to be issued and design and maintain effective control over the review of the statement of cash flows.